-Hear what he had to say in the video above and transcript below.
+Hear what he had to say in the video above or read the transcript below.

 News Anchor: “Well, how far would you go to get your child into one of the best public schools in Perth?
 Some parents are willing to fork out an extra $50,000 to buy a house in prized catchment areas.”

 Oliver Peterson (Reporter): “Trying to find the perfect house can become a full-time job.
 For the Maxton family, it took three years.”

 Sandra Maxton: “The competition’s enormous.
 Like, when the property comes on the market, you really have to be prepared to put an offer in very quickly or they’re gone.”

 Oliver Peterson: “That’s because they wanted to buy in Doubleview.”

 Sandra Maxton: “My oldest son really wants to go to Churchlands High School, so we wanted to make sure we were in the catchment area.”

 Oliver Peterson: “It costs only $235 a year to send a child to a public school, but parents are prepared to pay tens of thousands of dollars to get into Perth’s best.”

 Damian Collins, MD, Momentum Wealth: “It’s a small premium to pay when you look at it.
 It’s a good government school, your kid gets a good education, similar to a private school.
 You could be paying a couple hundred thousand.”

 Oliver Peterson: “Making the whiteboard for Perth’s most in-demand schools, include Willetton Senior High, Shenton College, Rossmoyne Senior High, along with Churchlands.
 Local real estate agent, Rob Druitt, says if you want to buy in those areas, you’ve got to be quick.”